«prev next»

 Task Look up the definition of function and verify that there does exist a function from the empty set to itself (in fact there exist a function from the empty set to any other set.

-Although from first glance intuitionistic logic seems to differ a lot from classical logic, it actually doesn’t - if we try to deduce the axiom schemas/rules of inference that correspond to the definitions of the structures outlined above, we would see that they are virtually the same as the ones that define classical logic.
-With one exception concerning the double negation elimination axiom that we saw earlier, a version of which is known as the law of excluded middle.
+Although intuitionistic logic differs a lot from classical logic when it comes to its semantics, i.e. in the way the whole system is built (which we described above), it actually doesn’t differ so much in terms of syntax, i.e. if we try to deduce the axiom schemas/rules of inference that correspond to the definitions of the structures outlined above, we would see that they are virtually the same as the ones that define classical logic.
+There is, however, one exception concerning the double negation elimination axiom that we saw earlier, a version of which is known as the law of excluded middle.

 The formula of the principle of the excluded middle

-The question of whether you can use the law of excluded middle spawned a heated debate between the inventor of classical logic David Hilbert and the inventor of intuitionistic logic L.E.J.
+The question of whether you can use the law of excluded middle spawned a heated debate between the classical logic proponent David Hilbert and the intuitionistic logic proponent L.E.J.
 Brouwer, known as the Brouwer–Hilbert controversy.

 Logics as categories